AlternC/website/Install-en.md

 ```

-Setup the repositoried
+Setup the repositories
 ----------------------

-To install AlternC on a serfver, you need a text editor to add our repository to your repository list:
+To install AlternC on a server, you need a text editor to add our repository to your repository list:

 ```
 deb http://debian.alternc.org/ jessie main
 ```

+Of course, replace "jessie" by the version of Debian you are using (Squeeze, Wheezy, Jessie, Stretch available as of today)

 put it in the `/etc/apt/sources.list.d/alternc.list` file.